montreal internet

 Contract

-No contract
+No term contract on many plans

 Pros

-• Bell fibre at lower prices
+• Bell fibre access at lower prices in many cases

-• Strong upload speeds on fibre plans
+• Strong upload speeds

 Considerations

-• Equipment terms can vary by promo/package
+• Equipment terms can vary by promo and package

-• Fibre not at every address
+• Fibre is not at every address

 oxio